-If a student chooses to withdraw from the course early, exam grades will be utilized to determine if the student withdrew with a "passing" or "failing" grade. (ie: if the student's overall exam average is 79% or higher, the student will have recorded in their nursing school file a withdrawal "passing" report.
-If the student's overall exam average is less than 79%, the nursing school file will have a withdrawal "failing" report).
+If a student chooses to withdraw from the course early, exam grades will be utilized to determine if the student withdrew with a "passing" or "failing" grade. (ie: if the student's overall exam average is 79% or higher, the student will have a withdrawal "passing" report placed in their nursing school file.
+If the student's overall exam average is less than 79%, the nursing school file will have a withdrawal "failing" report and receive the grade they are earning at the time of withdrawal).
+The student can not withdraw from a course to avoid a failing grade.

 Exam scores will be carried out to the hundredth place.
-Rounding of scores to whole numbers will be done at one point, during the last computation Rounding of the final grade to a whole number will follow usual mathematical principles (e.g. 74.45% rounds to 75% whereas 74.44% rounds to 74%).
+Rounding of scores to whole numbers will be done at one point, during the last computation.
+Rounding of the final grade to a whole number will follow usual mathematical principles (e.g. 74.45% rounds to 75% whereas 74.44% rounds to 74%).